 Sitting at his desk on the fourth floor of the Club Penguin studio in Kelowna, Chris had an epiphany.

 If hackers leave behind signatures breaking into a system, maybe toxic users leave behind language patterns.
 What if those could be used to find the worst human behavior on social networks?

 With this flash of insight, Chris’s goal was clear: He would do everything he could to remove bullying from the internet.

 On March 31st, 2012 Chris left Disney to make his vision a reality.
 Like many tech companies, Two Hat Security began life in its founder’s basement.
 Chris spent countless days and nights coding what would eventually become Community Sift, a text classification system that identified high-risk content like bullying, rape threats, and grooming.
-And in the process, he invented a new kind of artificial intelligence model that processes language using a blend of context, user reputation, risk level, subject matter, and hidden meanings.
+And in the process, he developed a new kind of artificial intelligence model that processes language using a blend of context, user reputation, risk level, subject matter, and hidden meanings.

 In five years, the company has grown from just one employee to a dedicated team of engineers, data scientists, linguists, and community professionals.

 Chris’s original vision is still our guiding principle.
 We believe in a world free of online bullying, harassment, and child exploitation.
 And every day, we work to make that vision a reality.